processone/docs.ejabberd.im/content/admin/guide/managing.md

 ---
-title: Managing ejabberd | ejabberd Installation and Operation Guide
+title: Managing an ejabberd server
----
+toc: true

-# Managing an ejabberd server
+menu: Managing

-* This line is a placeholder to generate the table of contents {:toc}
+order: 60
 ---

-## ejabberdctl
+# ejabberdctl

 With the `ejabberdctl` command line administration script you can execute `ejabberdctl commands` (described in the next section,